Wrestling at the 1972 Summer Olympics – Men's freestyle +100 kg: Round 1

-Chris Taylor was controversially defeated by Alexander Medved.
+Chris Taylor was controversially defeated by two-time defending gold medalist Alexander Medved.
 It appeared Medved was stalling but the referee awarded a point to the Soviet, charging Taylor with a lack of action.
 Later admitting that he felt sorry for Medved because of Taylor's size, the referee was dismissed from the Olympic tournament and banned from international officiating.
 In the Greco-Roman competition Taylor was unexpectedly suplexed and pinned by a much lighter Wilfried Dietrich, whom he defeated a week before in the freestyle contest.